-The MC reviews the documentation and takes a decision, based on which the MA issues its decision.
+The Ministry of Smart Administration and Regional Development of the Republic of Latvia reviews the documentation and takes a decision, based on which the Ministry of Smart Administration and Regional Development of the Republic of Latvia issues its decision.

-Depending on the legal status of the claimant, the MA issues its decision in accordance with the national laws and regulations of the Republic of Latvia:
+Depending on the legal status of the claimant, the Ministry of Smart Administration and Regional Development of the Republic of Latvia issues its decision in accordance with the national laws and regulations of the Republic of Latvia:

-- in the form of an administrative act if claimant is a Latvian legal entity under private law (including NGO) or claimant is from Lithuania; - in the form of an administrative decision if claimant is a Latvian public authority or public equivalent body.
+- in the form of an administrative act if the claimant is a Latvian legal entity under private law (including NGO) or claimant is from Lithuania; - in the form of an administrative decision if the claimant is a Latvian public authority or public equivalent body.

-2. Complaints by third parties:
+Complaints by third parties